-Where required to align with existing holes, field drilling of holes in new members shall be accomplished using existing holes as a template unless field measurements are used to verify the plan dimensions.
+Where steel repairs are required to align with existing holes, field drilling of holes in new members shall be accomplished using existing holes as a template unless field measurements are used to verify all dimensions.
 Burning of holes will not be permitted.
-All field drilling and grinding necessary to furnish and install the new steel plates and members shall be included in this item.
+All field drilling and grinding necessary to install the new steel plates and members shall be included in this item.